-- Automatic Recurring Payments – Repeat customers means repeat charges.
+- Automatic Recurring Payments – Repeat customers mean repeat charges.
 In a nutshell, you’ll need an app to manage your recurring payments.
-It will be responsible for properly charging your customers for their orders on a predetermined schedule based on the subscription cycle.
+It will be responsible for adequately charging your customers for their orders on a predetermined schedule based on the subscription cycle.
 It should also correctly calculate discounts and totals for foreign currency.

-- Dunning Management – Make sure the subscription app you use has built-in Dunning Management.
+- Dunning Management – Make sure your subscription app has built-in Dunning Management.
 This will make your life easier by performing the following tasks automatically: notifying customers about expiring credit cards, failed payments, successful payments, upcoming payments, and approaching renewals.
 Lastly, it should automatically retry failed payments to capture the maximum amount of revenue.

-- Secure Recurring Billing – In order to generate recurring revenue automatically, you have to use a recurring billing software.
+- Secure Recurring Billing – To generate recurring revenue automatically, you must use recurring billing software.
 This will magically take the nearly impossible task of managing recurring transactions and do it automatically for you.
 Make sure the company you choose is PCI Compliant and uses a trustworthy payment provider.
-Choose unwisely, and you could potentially deal with insecure credit card data storage which can lead to lawsuits.
+Choose unwisely, and you could potentially deal with insecure credit card data storage, which can lead to lawsuits.

 - Stable Income – Having a predictable recurring income is a huge plus for entrepreneurs.
-It’s incredible to be able to say with a high amount of certainty how much you expect to earn next month.
+It’s incredible to say with a high amount of certainty how much you expect to earn next month.

-- Less Money Spent on Ads – Recurring revenue means customers are committed to buying your products over and over again.
-This is a great opportunity to cross-sell and up-sell to your current customer base who already trust your brand.
+- Less Money Spent on Ads – Recurring revenue means customers are committed to buying your products repeatedly.
+This is an excellent opportunity to cross-sell and up-sell to your current customer base, who already trust your brand.

 Best App for Recurring Revenue